Much similar to floors, a deck of a house is a wooden platform that is built above the ground at height and is connected to the main building.

 Typically, it is constructed outdoors and has been enclosed by a railing for safety purposes.

-Many homeowners use this outdoor living space for partying, barbecuing or just for relaxing on weekends.
+Many homeowners use this outdoor living space for partying, barbecuing, or just relaxing on weekends.

 Why Stain Your Deck?